14. Text Data

-In [Gag22] it is noted that effective processing of character strings is required at various stages of data analysis pipelines: from data cleansing and preparation, through information extraction, to report generation.
+In [35], it is noted that effective processing of character strings is needed at various stages of data analysis pipelines: from data cleansing and preparation, through information extraction, to report generation; compare, e.g., [93] and [20].
 Pattern searching, string collation and sorting, normalisation, transliteration, and formatting are ubiquitous in text mining, natural language processing, and bioinformatics.
 Means for the handling of string data should be included in each statistician’s or data scientist’s repertoire to complement their numerical computing and data wrangling skills.

-In this part we discuss the most basic string operations in base Python, together with their vectorised versions in numpy and pandas.
+In this chapter, we discuss the handiest string operations in base Python, together with their vectorised versions in numpy and pandas.
+We also mention some more advanced features of the Unicode ICU library.

 class represents individual character strings: